 As an SEO, Google Chrome is the browser I utilize the most.
 Not only does it work well, but using Google’s browser also allows me to gain a better understanding of the search engine itself.
 If you’re currently using Chrome and have not taken advantage of the endless extensions available to you, then you’re missing out!
 Whether you’re an SEO, web developer, or general digital marketer, the extensions listed below are sure to come in handy.

-The Google Chrome extensions detailed here are those that I have found to be most useful for SEO work, however, there are also a few that help me in everyday life as well.
+The SEO Chrome extensions detailed here are those that I have found to be most useful for my work, however, there are also a few that help me in everyday life as well.
 Installing an extension takes no time at all and they can increase your efficiency tenfold.
-Check out the best SEO extensions below to up your browsing game!
+Check out the best SEO Chrome extensions below to up your browsing game!

 This is by far the most-used extension I have, and it makes SEO inspection a snap.
 This tool has it all when it comes to individual page evaluations.
 It allows you to check on key SEO elements and even provides helpful warnings for problem areas.
 Just a few of the components it displays include metadata, headers, alt text, and canonicals.
 If you’re an SEO, this is a definite must-have Chrome extension.